-Interface Description
+HTTPS Interface Description

-For security reasons the web pages on the Ninja show status and configuration information only.
-You cannot change any operational settings.
-To make changes to the Ninja you will need to use the command line interface via either a network or serial port.
+For security reasons the web pages on RTM3205 show status and configuration information only.
+You cannot change any operational settings, however you can perform upgrades to RTM3205 firmware, which is done with several security measures in place.
+To make other changes to RTM3205 you will need to use the command line interface via either a network or serial port.